Codecademy/docs/content/kotlin/concepts/enums/enums.md

 ## Using the `when` Expression

-One of the interesting features of kotlin enums is the complete elimination of the need to use the else clause because of the restriction on the value that a type can take.
+One of the interesting features of Kotlin enums is the complete elimination of the need to use the else clause because of the restriction on the value that a type can take.

 ## Example (for the when expression)